College of Architecture, Art and Construction

 Sam Herin, Clemson Architectural Foundation President

-The program focuses on first- and second-year students, connecting undergraduate students with the architecture profession in meaningful ways, and meets the demands of practitioners and alumni who want to give back to the School.
-Students will be matched with a mentor for a full academic year, where they will learn interview skills and get their first taste of the architecture profession by shadowing their mentors.
+The program focuses on first- and second-year students, connecting undergraduate students with the architecture and landscape architecture profession in meaningful ways, and meets the demands of practitioners and alumni who want to give back to the School.
+Students will be matched with a mentor for a full academic year, where they will learn interview skills and get their first taste of the profession by shadowing their mentors.

 “As a graduate student coming to Clemson from a university with a robust mentorship program, I can clearly see how my early experiences connecting with professionals in an academic setting helped further my professional development,” said Piotrowski.
 “I am eager to see Clemson undergraduate students benefit from a professional mentorship program, just as I was fortunate to do.”